Norman T. Whitaker: Reaches Master strength

-Whitaker's first really strong Master tournament was the 1913 New York National round-robin; despite the event's name, it had no official national championship status, and indeed included several strong non-Americans.
-The tournament featured three of the world's top players in future World Chess Champion Jose Raul Capablanca, from Cuba (who won the event), American champion Frank Marshall, and former world title match finalist Dawid Janowski of France, along with the very strong Charles Jaffe and Oscar Chajes.
-Whitaker was outclassed by those five more experienced players, but held his own with everyone else, to finish with 5.5/13, tied 8-9th.
-This caliber of result clearly shows he was a strong Master by this time.
+One of Whitaker’s earliest notable performances at master level came at the 1913 New York National round-robin tournament.
+Despite its title, the event did not hold official national championship status and included several international participants.
+The field featured future World Chess Champion Jose Raul Capablanca, who won the tournament, along with American champion Frank Marshall, former World Championship challenger Dawid Janowski, Charles Jaffe, and Oscar Chajes.
+Whitaker finished tied for eighth and ninth place with a score of 5.5/13.

 Whitaker challenged Marshall in early 1914 to a match for the U.S. title, held by Marshall, but the two could not agree on financial terms.

 Whitaker competed frequently and successfully in the Western Open during his college years and afterwards; organized by the Western Chess Association, this was often the nation's strongest-field annually-staged tournament in that era.
 This tournament later became known as the U.S. Open Chess Championship.
 During this era, it was an elite round-robin format event.

 His major results from this period: 16th Western Open, Excelsior, Minnesota 1915–8.5/10, second place, winner Jackson Showalter; 17th Western Open, Chicago 1916–13.5/19, tied 4-5th, winner Edward Lasker.

 By 1918, he was one of the strongest players in the country, defeating former U.S. champion Showalter in a match, by a score of +4 -1 =3.
 This was actually the second match between the two: Showalter had dominated their contest in 1916 by +6 -1 =0.